Best Practices

 No negotiation

 iMIP via email provides no return channel other than sending a new iMIP back, so there’s no protocol negotiation.
-All VEVENTs need to be lowest common denominator VERSION:2.0 ICALENDAR files complete with VTIMEZONEs for all mentioned timezone names.
+All VEVENTs need to be the lowest common denominator VERSION:2.0 ICALENDAR files complete with VTIMEZONEs for all mentioned timezone names.